luke-fitz/luke-fitz.github.io/_predictive-modeling/fitzpredict_doc.md

 ---
-title: "Under the hood of FitzPredict"
+title: "Under the Hood of FitzPredict"
 ---

 You can find the files [here](https://github.com/luke-fitz/projects/tree/main/fitzpredict).